firepear/thrasher-music-service/README.md

 This is the piece you need to listen to music with Thrasher.
-You'll need [thrasher-music-tool](https://github.com/firepear/thrasher-music-tool) (and its docs) to create and manage your library.
-Once you have that handled, come back here.
+You'll need [thrasher-music-tool](https://github.com/firepear/thrasher-music-tool) (and its docs) to create and manage your music catalog.
+Once you have that sorted, come back here.

 ## Running